-By Winston Law Group in Estate Planning & Asset Protection, Probate Administration, Trust Administration
+By admin in Estate Planning & Asset Protection, Probate Administration, Trust Administration

 Family members and friends are often asked to serve as the administrator or “fiduciary” of a Will, Trust, or estate of an incompetent person.
 These include the titles of Executor or Personal Representative named in a Will, Trustee of a trust, or Conservator of an incompetent person.
 Each appointment brings with it both liabilities and responsibilities that the appointee should be aware of in advance.